J4L0x/J4L0x/README.md

 # 👨‍💻 Welcome to the GitHub Dungeon of a Sleep-Deprived CS Student

-> *"Still learning... but also kinda traumatized by pointers."*
+> *"Still learning... but also kinda traumatized by garbage collectors"*

 ---